binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ### Lack of Authentication

-_Todo_

 ### Cryptography on the Client (AKA Untrusted Crypto) {#web-applications-risks-that-solution-causes-cryptography-on-the-client}

-_Todo_

 The Web Cryptography API specification provides [algorithm recommendations](https://www.w3.org/TR/WebCryptoAPI/#algorithm-recommendations-implementers), that are not necessarily optimal, such as the most commonly used 30 year old AES-**CBC** mode of operation that have known vulnerabilities, and caveats that you must know about in order to use securely, such as:

 * The message must be padded to a multiple of the cipher block size
 * Encryption is sequential, it cannot be parallelized, because each block of plaintext must be XORed with the previous block of ciphertext before being encrypted.
 Because of this, each block of ciphertext depends on all previously processed blocks of plaintext up to that point
-* An initialisation vector must be used in the first block in order to create each message as unique
+* An initialisation vector (IV) must be used in the first block in order to create each message as unique
 * Requiring that the final block be padded before encryption
 * "_Decrypting with the incorrect IV causes the first block of plaintext to be corrupt but subsequent plaintext blocks will be correct_"
 * "_a one-bit change to the ciphertext causes complete corruption of the corresponding block of plaintext, and inverts the corresponding bit in the following block of plaintext, but the rest of the blocks remain intact.
 This peculiarity is exploited in different padding oracle attacks, such as POODLE._"